Maryum97/My_Latest_Portfolio/README.md

 ![My-Portfolio-Page](https://user-images.githubusercontent.com/73832871/107879890-6cf3bd80-6ed3-11eb-8fad-1a3a674eed3b.png)

-The following image is a depiction of how I was also able to make the website responsive and clearly legible on other devices and screens, such as Galaxy S5:
+The following image is a depiction of how I was also able to make the website responsive:

 ![Responsiveness](https://user-images.githubusercontent.com/73832871/107881399-2191dd00-6edc-11eb-8c83-6dc52d84e07e.png)